 Legendary Mississippi State baseball coach Ron Polk, the winningest coach in any sport in the history of the Southeastern Conference, enters his seventh season as UAB's volunteer assistant coach.
 Polk came to UAB in the summer of 2008 after announcing his retirement from the Mississippi State program.

-A veteran of postseason play, Polk helpd the Blazers advance to the NCAA Tournament for the first time since 1991 last season.
+A veteran of postseason play, Polk helped the Blazers advance to the NCAA Tournament for the first time since 1991 in 2012.
 The Blazers made the NCAA Regional in Tallahassee, Fla., hosted by Florida State, by capturing the Conference USA Tournament Championship to receive an automatic bid.

 In July 2009, Polk was inducted into the College Baseball Hall of Fame.
 He is also a member of the American Baseball Coaches Association (ABCA) Hall of Fame, having been inducted in 1995.
 In 1988, he was presented with the Lefty Gomez Award, the highest award given by the ABCA.

 Polk retired from Mississippi State in 2008, following his 29th season at the school.
-He ranks seventh all-time in NCAA career head coaching victories.
+He currently ranks ninth all-time in NCAA Division I career head coaching victories.